The Days of the Week

 The Year Cycles

-The days of the week table shown above is needed to find out what weekday a specific date falls on in each year compared to another year.
-This same method can be used with our date: December 12, 2003.
+This information can be utilized to find out what weekday a specific date falls on in each year compared to another year and can be used to determine our target date—December 12, 1965—from December 12, 2003.
+As mentioned above, December 12, 2003, fell on a Friday.

 2003 – 1965 = 38